by Stephen M Edelson, Ph.D. Director, Center for the Study of Autism

 When the individual with autism successfully incorporates the skills or appropriately responds in the social situation depicted, the story is faded out.
 This can be done by reducing the number of times a story is read per week or by reviewing the story once a month.
 Fading can also be accomplished by rewriting a story, gradually removing directive sentences from it.

-Social Stories for autism, ADHD and PDD-NOS are useful for helping individuals learn appropriate ways to interact in social situations.
+Social Stories for autism, ADHD and PDD-NOS are useful for helping children to learn appropriate ways to interact in social situations.
 They can be individualized to incorporate the specific needs of the person for whom the story is written.
-T hey can teach routines, how to do an activity, how to ask for help, and how to respond appropriately to feelings like anger and frustration.
+They can teach routines, how to do an activity, how to ask for help, and how to respond appropriately to feelings like anger and frustration.

 While studies are currently assessing the effectiveness of social stories, they appear to be a promising method for improving the social behaviors of individuals with autism.